-Slow down so that you can go fast
+So instead: slow down so that you can go fast.

-What does this mean?
 It means that when you hit that point in the problem where you get stuck and have no idea what to do, don’t try to work it out quickly.
-You want to stop, pause, take a step back, and switch into questioning detective mode to figure out what’s going on here that I don’t understand.

 For example, take this integration problem (from Paul’s Online Math Notes).

 I could be going through the solution and get stuck, because I’ve never done this “u-substitution” thing before.